gyulanemeth/bluefox.email/posts/how-to-send-an-email-in-nodejs-using-amazon-ses-with-nodemailer.md

 ```sh
 npm install nodemailer @aws-sdk/client-ses dotenv --save
 ```
-The command above installs all the needed dependencies, and saves it to your `package.json`.
+The command above installs all the needed dependencies and saves them to your `package.json`.

 ## Write the Code - Step-by-step